Understanding required minimum distribution (RMD) rules

 Glossary of common terms for inherited IRAs

-- Beneficiary: The beneficiary is the person who will receive the money when an account holder passes away.
-A beneficiary may be a spouse, another person (nonspouse beneficiary), or a trust or entity.
-Different types of beneficiaries have different options for handling the money.
+- Beneficiary: The person who receives the money when an account holder passes away, who may be a spouse, another person (non-spouse beneficiary), or a trust or entity —which have different options for handling money depending on the type beneficiary.

-- Eligible designated beneficiary (EDB): EDBs are a type of beneficiary that can only apply in situations where the original depositor passed away on or after January 1, 2020.
-They are the spouse, the minor child of the original depositor, a disabled or chronically ill person, or an individual that is not more than 10 years younger than the original depositor.
+- Eligible designated beneficiary (EDB): A type of beneficiary that can only apply in situations where the original depositor passed away on or after January 1, 2020—can be the spouse, minor child of the original depositor, a disabled or chronically ill person, or an individual that is not more than 10 years younger than the original depositor.

-- Entity: A beneficiary who is not a person, such as an estate, a charity, or a non-look-through or non-see-through trust.
+- Entity: Refers to a beneficiary that's not a person such as an estate, a charity, or a non-look-through or non-see-through trust.

-- Traditional IRA: An IRA (individual retirement arrangement) is a type of retirement savings account with tax advantages.
-In a traditional IRA, contributions may be tax-deductible.
+- Traditional IRA (individual retirement arrangement): A type of retirement savings account with tax advantages and where contributions may be tax-deductible.

-- Roth IRA: A Roth IRA is a kind of retirement savings account with tax advantages.
-Because contributions are made with after-tax dollars, future withdrawals will be tax-free, as long as the account is at least 5 years old.
-With a Roth IRA, you can withdraw contributions without penalty at any time, for any reason.
+- Roth IRA: A retirement savings account where contributions are made with after-tax dollars.
+Future withdrawals are tax-free, as long as the account is at least 5 years old.
+Contributions can be withdrawn without penalty at any time, for any reason.

-- Inherited IRA: An inherited IRA, sometimes called a beneficiary IRA, has a unique purpose.
-Inheritors of retirement accounts move their inheritance into an inherited IRA to maintain tax status and ensure withdrawal rules are followed.
+- Inherited IRA or Beneficiary IRA: Inheritors of retirement accounts move their inheritance into an inherited IRA to maintain tax status and ensure withdrawal rules are followed.

-- RMD: A required minimum distribution (RMD) is a mandatory withdrawal from tax-deferred retirement accounts that starts when the account owner reaches the age of 73.
+- RMD (required minimum distribution): A mandatory annual withdrawal from tax-deferred retirement accounts that starts when the account owner reaches the age of 73 (rising to 75 in 2033).
 Timing may differ for inheritors.

-- Required beginning date: The date by which an individual must take their first RMD from their traditional IRA.
-This is April 1st of the year after the individual reaches RMD age.
+- Required beginning date: The date by which an individual must take their first RMD from their traditional IRA—April 1st of the year after the individual reaches RMD age.

 - Inherited timely: The timing of moving inherited assets into your inherited account can play a role in determining your distribution rules.
 For an inheritance to be timely, it needs to be moved into your name by December 31 of the year after the original account owner passed away.